tillbiskup/evedata/docs/usecases.rst

   Some measurements involve devices whose data are (currently) *not* stored in the eveH5 (HDF5) measurement files.
 These data should be transparently made available when reading the eveH5 file, potentially via a deferred loading mechanism (on demand) for better performance.

+* Access data on a local computer independent of network access/PTB intranet and independent of the operating system.

+  Data need to be available locally of course, but besides that, no external services should be required to load (and afterwards view, process, analyse) the data.
+Furthermore, data handling should work on at least the three major desktop operating systems (Linux, Windows, macOS).

 Todo
 ====